This transcript is still being processed for Smart Transcript. To see an example of this new feature, click here.

-So sometimes forgiveness is conditional in those categories of sins where it effects the church, where it effects the life direction, where it is an ongoing sin, where it is a pattern of sin, where it is publicly visible.
+So sometimes forgiveness is conditional in those categories of sins where it affects the church, where it affects the life direction, where it is an ongoing sin, where it is a pattern of sin, where it is publicly visible.
 And how generous are we with this forgiveness?
-Verse 4, "If he sins against you seven times a day and returns to you seven times saying, 'I repent,'...do what?...forgive him."
+Verse 4, "If he sins against you seven times a day and returns to you seven times saying, 'I repent,'” do what?
+Forgive him.
 You say, "Wow!
 That's a lot of forgiveness."
 Yeah, well you get a lot, don't you?
 You get a lot?
 You think you get seven a day from God?
 I think I could easily reach seven most days real fast.
 We receive this boundless forgiveness from God.
 It's almost embarrassing to confess our sins because it's the same list and He is fully eager to forgive and we are to forgive the same way.
 We don't hold grudges.
 We don't look on people with disdain.
 We don't belittle them.
 We confront them out of love.
 And we are eager to forgive.
 As eager we are...as we are to confront, that's equally how eager we are to forgive.

 There's a lot more to say about this and so next Sunday we're going to do a little excursus off this text and I'm going to talk to you about Christian forgiveness and the essence of it.
-In the meantime you could get the book I wrote called The Freedom and Power of Forgivenessand read it and know everything I'm going to say next week.
-Okay?
+In the meantime you could get the book I wrote called The Freedom and Power of Forgiveness and read it and know everything I'm going to say next week.
+OK?
 But it will still be a wonderful experience to worship the Lord with us.
 Let's pray.

-Father, thank You again for the truth, so clear and so penetrating, so powerful.
+Father, thank You again for the truth; so clear, so penetrating, so powerful.
 Thank You for Your precious Word, how it lives and how we are thrust into the very setting where our Lord is teaching and feel like we're there, hearing it from His own lips.
-The Word lives and may it produce in us that which honors You.
+The Word lives, and may it produce in us that which honors You.
 We thank You in Christ's name.
 Amen.